-A one day course takes place in June after the GCSE examinations and there are further events in September at the start of Year 12.
+A one day course takes place in July after the GCSE examinations and there are further events in September at the start of Year 12.
 It introduces students to Sixth Form life, courses and methods of study.
-Attendance on Thursday 28th June 2018 is compulsory for everyone wishing to attend the Sixth Form at Kendrick School.
+Attendance at this event is compulsory for everyone wishing to attend the Sixth Form at Kendrick School.
+The date will be confirmed in due course.